Skip to content

 Learning Outcomes

-• Students will be able to describe and explain language effects in a variety of contexts.
+• Describe and explain language effects in a variety of contexts

-• Students will be able to show understanding of the ideas and perspectives that shape a text.
+• Show understanding of the ideas and perspectives that shape a text

-• Students will be able to develop ideas through the process of drafting, polishing and presenting.
+• Develop ideas through the process of framing, researching, drafting, polishing and presenting

-• Follow a process to create accurate and controlled written texts for specific purpose and audience.
+• Follow a process to create accurate and controlled written texts for specific purposes and audiences

 AS Number Subject # Full Standard Title Credits Internal /